“We still know very little.” – 10 Years Prostitution Law (ProstG) in Germany

 Statement in response to Ekin Deligöz (Deputy Chairwoman of a parliamentary group of the Green Party) who had stated that there were about 400,000 sex workers in Germany, an unproven figure from the late 1980s that is quoted for decades now despite lacking scientific evidence.
 A figure from the 1990s put the number of sex workers somewhere between 60 and 200,000, but even that was outdated, Steffan added.
 “We still know very little.”, another statement of Ekin Deligöz and the title of this article, was an accurate appreciation of the situation.

 “The prostitution law was never meant to fight human trafficking.
 When it comes to human trafficking, we shouldn’t compromise.
 The law is about the situation of those who voluntary work as prostitutes.” – Ekin Deligöz

 I published the transcript to allow those who couldn’t attend the event to get an impression of the topics discussed there.
 That is why I mostly refrained from adding any commentary of my own.
-In response to Deligöz’ use of the term “voluntary prostitutes”, however, I added a quote from Cheryl Overs, founder of the Global Network of Sex Work Projects (NSWP).
+In response to Deligöz’ use of the term “voluntary prostitutes”, however, I added a quote from Cheryl Overs, co-founder of the Global Network of Sex Work Projects (NSWP).

 “[I]t would be absurd to preface the words ‘bride’ and ‘gay man’ with ‘willing’ or ‘consenting’.
 Can you imagine reports that say that condoms should be distributed to ‘consenting homosexuals’?
 Can you think of anything more absurd, more homophobic or more stigmatising?
 Can you think of anything more absurd than describing Kate Middleton as a ‘willing bride’?